gazoo74/udev-rules/README.md

 The goal of [hotplug-drm](hotplug-drm#L29-L50) is to split the *drm uevent* on card change into a *sub-uevent* on the card's connector.
-The script saves all connector's states under the */tmp/hotplug-monitor* to trigger a connector *uevent* only if its *status* has changed.
+The script saves all connector's states under the */tmp/hotplug-drm* directory to trigger a connector *uevent* only if its *status* has changed.

 [hotplug-monitor](hotplug-monitor) is triggered by the *connector sub-uevent*